inkstitch/inkstitch/collections/_fonts/de/cats.md

 The cats' ruffled hairs are due to the addition of randomness parameters on the satin columns.
-For more relaxed cats, copy the setting of a non  ranndom satin  to all the random satins.
+For more relaxed cats, copy the setting of a non  random satin  to all the random satins.

 ## Gestickte Beispiele